Nabeshima Naotada: Biography

 In 1869, he was appointed "domain governor" as the title of daimyō was abolished, and with the abolition of the han system and subsequent merger of Hasunoike into the new Saga Prefecture in 1871, he moved to Tokyo.
-In 1884, he became a viscount (shishaku) under the kazoku peerage.
+In 1884, his adopted son became a viscount (shishaku) under the kazoku peerage.
+In April 1885, he was granted the courtesy title of senior 5th rank (shō go i, 正五位).
 He died at the clan’s Azabu residence in 1891, and his grave is at the Azabu Cemetery in Tokyo.